 It is the responsibility of each Participating country to designate the controllers for verifying the legality and regularity of the expenditure declared by each lead partner/project partner participating in the project.
-In practice this means that each lead partner/project partner has to seek confirmation of the reported expenditure from a controller who is authorised by the Participating country (each lead partner/project partner has to have a designated first level controller).
+In practice this means that each lead partner/project partner has to seek confirmation of the reported expenditure from a controller who is authorised by the Participating country (each lead partner/project partner/project partner/project controller).